 There is no relationship.
 They work with Campus safety.

-For both legal and ethical reasons Health Center providers cannot share any information with a parent, dean, friend, etc without the student's permission.
-Generally a parent is asked to contact the student to call the Health Center to tell us to give permission to talk to the parent.
-Occasionally the Health Center provider will try to contact the student and ask if the student wants us to share information with the parent.
+For both legal and ethical reasons Health and Wellness Center providers cannot share any information with a parent, dean, friend, etc without the student's permission.
+Generally a parent is asked to contact the student to call the Health and Wellness Center to tell us to give permission to talk to the parent.
+Occasionally the Health and Wellness Center provider will try to contact the student and ask if the student wants us to share information with the parent.

 We do tell parents they are welcome to share any concerns they have with us.

-The Health Center has many common medications on site.
+The Health and Wellness Center has many common medications on site.
 They can be dispensed by the nurses at the time of your visit.

 If the medication needs to be obtained from an outside pharmacy, the student may be given a prescription or the prescription may be called in to an outside pharmacy.
-Monday through Friday from 9 am-4 pm the nurse can work with the student to help them understand how to utilize their prescription plan.
-If their insurance is accepted by Merrick's Apothecary, it can be delivered to the Health Center for pick up by the student, usually the same day.
+Monday through Friday from 9 a.m. to 4 p.m. the nurse can work with the student to help them understand how to utilize their prescription plan and can find a nearby pharmacy.

-Charges from the Health Center will appear on a student’s tuition bill as a “Health Center charge”, but will not include information about the specific medication, test or other service which was provided.
+Charges from the Health and Wellness Center will appear on a student’s tuition bill as a “Health and Wellness Center charge,” but will not include information about the specific medication, test or other service which was provided.